The Higher Education Access Route (HEAR) is a third level admissions scheme for school leavers from socio-economically disadvantaged backgrounds.

 Places and post-entry support:

 As well as being allocated a place on a reduced points basis, students who secure a place through HEAR or DARE are offered a variety of academic, personal and social supports while studying at third level such as:

-- An orientation programme to introduce students to university.
+- Welcome Programme to introduce students to university.